AlfieDarko/CV/README.md

 ##### Co-founder @ ClickServices / ClickCleanit LTD - (www.clickcleanit.com) (2017 - 2018)

+* Setup the website & initial Google AdWord campaigns.
+Allows me to grasp the basics of SEO Marketing before outsourcing this task to professionals.
 * Successfully transitioned from cleaning to property maintenance & management in less than a year by identifying ways to bring down our clients costs via a stronger business relationship.
 * Built the business via cold approaching and pitching to potential clients.
 Our dedication to client satisfaction has been our engine of growth.
-* Managed core team of staff with varying roles from domestic cleaners & removal men to inventory clerks
-* Setup the website & initial Google AdWord campaigns.
-Allows me to grasp the basics of SEO Marketing before outsourcing this task to professionals.

 ##### Events Promoter (Freelance) (2014-2016)